-- Submitted formal schedule for review and Monthly Progress Report. - Completed 90% of San Jose database and display; pending final points list for all locations. - Continued preparations for demonstration of the San Jose substation portion of the SCADA system.
+- Submitted formal schedule for review and Monthly Progress Report. - Continued preparations for demonstration of the San Jose substation portion of the SCADA system.
 Ground switch change will not be implemented for this demonstration.

-- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings. - Support ongoing discussions concerning RFIs.
+- Prepare and deliver the Monthly Report and the Monthly Schedule Update. - Attend project status meetings.

-- When Final Points List is received, complete San Jose to 100% and move on to remaining locations. - Demonstration of current functionalities to project and Caltrain staff scheduled to take place July 31, 2019 in Marina del Ray, CA at the Collins Aerospace facility.
+- Support ongoing discussions concerning RFIs. - When final Points List is received, complete San Jose database and display to 100% and move on to remaining locations. - Demonstration of current functionalities to project and Caltrain staff.